dharmab/bmw-f750gs-f850gs/valve-clearances.md

 ![](assets/airbox-ventilation.png)

 Using the appropriate pliers, remove the [Oetiker](https://www.oetiker.com/) low profile clamp rings securing the airbox to the intake.
-I believe the part number for these pliers is Oetiker 14100030.
-They're really hard to find!
+The part number for these pliers is Oetiker 14100030.
+They're really expensive!
+Lisle 30500 is an acceptable substitude for DIY purposes.

 ![](assets/airbox-clamps.png)